Trekking in Everest Region ( Lodge Trekking Packages)

 Popular Trekking in Everest

-The popular trekking places in the Everest region are the Everest Base Camp 12 days trek, Gokyo Valley 11 days trek, Pike Danda, Gokyo Chola pass Everest Base Camp Trek, Everest Three passes Trek, Everest Panorama Trek, Hongu valleys, Mera Peak Climbing, Island Peak Climbing, Lobuche Peak Climbing and Everest to Arun Valley.
+The popular trekking places in the Everest region are the Everest Base Camp 12 days trek, Gokyo Valley 11 days trek, Pike Danda, Everest Base Camp - Chola Pass Via Gokyo Trek, Everest Three passes Trek, Everest Panorama Trek, Hongu Valleys, Mera Peak Climbing, Island Peak Climbing, Lobuche Peak Climbing and Everest to Arun Valley.
 A very interesting landmark near Syangboche is the Khumjung School built by Sir Edmund Hillary in 1961.

-Lukla airport, Namche Bazaar, Tengboche Monastery, and Syangboche viewpoint are the easy access places of Everest area.
+Lukla Airport, Namche Bazaar, Tengboche Monastery, and Syangboche Viewpoint are easy-to-access places in the Everest area.

 The Everest region trek can be reached by air or on foot.
 The bus to Jiri, which is a ten-hour drive from Kathmandu, leaves from the new bus park in Kathmandu.
 The ride can be an interesting experience if you are an adventurous person who enjoys the changing scenery and the varied landscapes that pass by.